jenniferdavid/virtual_truck_trailer/README.md

 # Virtual truck trailer formation control of multiple mobile robots

 This code is free to use under GNU GPL.
-This is an implementation of a formation controller for n number of robots.
+This is an implementation of a formation controller for "n" number of robots.
 It runs on AdeptRobot's API Aria Library under Ubuntu 12.04
-This code can be used on any type of robots which has this API.
+This code can be used on any type of differential mobile robots which has this API.

 Running in a simulator:
 ------------------------